jpnance/wwwsplit/README.md

   * Unsplit segment
   * Skip segment
   * Save splits
 * Completely browser-based, using plain old HTML, CSS, and JavaScript (with jQuery).
+This has a couple of huge benefits.
+  * wwwsplit works--and works the same way--on any platform that supports a web browser, whether it be Windows, Mac OS X, Linux, or otherwise.
-With no development stack to set up, the overhead for contributors is as low as it can be.
+  * With no development stack to set up, the overhead for contributors is as low as it can be.
 * Utilizes the localStorage object to save your segment data and splits.
 * A clean, minimal aesthetic that's easily modifiable by anybody familiar with CSS.
 * More meaningful names for the standard speedrun timer statistics.